code-423n4/2024-03-zksync/docs/Smart contract Section/L1 ecosystem contracts.md

 is allowed to call `executeBatches` to propagate the same calldata to zkSync contract.

 The owner of the ValidatorTimelock contract is the same as the owner of the Governance contract - Matter Labs multisig.

-### Upgrade mechanism

-Currently, there are three types of upgrades for zkSync Era.
-Normal upgrades (used for new features) are initiated by the Governor (a multisig) and are public for a certain timeframe before they can be applied.
-Shadow upgrades are similar to normal upgrades, but the data is not known at the moment the upgrade is proposed, but only when executed (they can be executed with the delay, or instantly if approved by the security council).
-Instant upgrades (used for security issues), on the other hand happen quickly and need to be approved by the Security Council in addition to the Governor.
-For hyperchains the difference is that upgrades now happen on multiple chains.
-This is only a problem for shadow upgrades - in this case, the chains have to tightly coordinate to make all the upgrades happen in a short time frame, as the content of the upgrade becomes public once the first chain is upgraded.
-The actual upgrade process is as follows:

-1. Prepare Upgrade for all chains:
-    - The new facets and upgrade contracts have to be deployed,
-    - The upgrade’ calldata (diamondCut, initCalldata with ProposedUpgrade) is hashed on L1 and the hash is saved.
-2. Upgrade specific chain
-    - The upgrade has to be called on the specific chain.
-The upgrade calldata is passed in as calldata and verified.
-The protocol version is updated.
-    - Ideally, the upgrade will be very similar for all chains.
-If it is not, a smart contract can calculate the differences.
-If this is also not possible, we have to set the `diamondCut` for each chain by hand.
-3. Freeze not upgraded chains
-    - After a certain time the chains that are not upgraded are frozen.